 So much so that I always make sure to include at least one seafood dish in every menu.

 And although I love to eat seafood on its own, it also pairs excellently with salads.

-In fact, salads are the perfect companion to seafood — because they offer a fresh, light, and crunchy flavor profile.
+In fact, salads are the perfect side dishes to seafood — because they offer a fresh, light, and crunchy flavor profile.

 Now, just like any other dish, you need to pick the right salad for the occasion.

 But don’t worry, I have you covered.

 Below I’ve listed some of the best seafood salads for you to serve with your favorite seafood dishes.

 Seafood is always a crowd-pleaser, but what better way to bring the ocean to your dinner table than by serving up a fresh salad?

 Whether you’re making crab salad or enjoying a fresh salad made from shrimp, oysters and clams, these are some of the best salads to serve with seafood.